Social Security Disability

 If you sustain an injury or become sick and cannot work, you might be eligible to receive Social Security Disability Insurance (SSDI or SSD) benefits.
 However, obtaining such benefits can be a complicated ordeal.
 That's why it's important to have an experienced Kansas SSD lawyer on your side, fighting for your rights.

 At Bretz & Young, our knowledgeable Kansas Social Security Disability attorneys have years of experience helping injury victims secure the SSD benefits they rightfully deserve.
-In particular, attorney Ethan Kaplan has extensive experience helping people successfully apply for SSD benefits and representing disability claimants across the country.
+Attorney Ethan Kaplan has extensive experience helping people successfully apply for SSD benefits and representing disability claimants across the country.

 What is Social Security Disability?